Hilda Verdella Hanna Matthews -- Orangeburg

-Friends may call the funeral home.
+the Rev. Stanley Rivers officiating.
+Masks will be required for persons attending the service.

+Drive-thru viewing is scheduled from 2 to 4 p.m.
+Sunday, April 11, 2021, at Williams Funeral Home of Elloree.

 Online condolences may be also be sent to the family via info@williamsfuneralhomeofelloree.com.
+Friends may also call the funeral home.

+The family is requesting that in lieu of flowers, that contributions be made to Williams Chapel AME Church, 1198 Glover St., Orangeburg, SC 29115/

 Post a comment as